 If you don’t have the time or resources to create a video with a digital camera, you can always use your smartphone to record or download the Vigo Video app on your iPhone or Android.
 With the Vigo Video app, you can create a unique photo or video story right on your smartphone to upload to social media and your fundraiser page.
-The app also allows you to add free music to your story to bring it to life.
+The app also allows you to add music to your story to bring it to life.

 2. Insufficient fundraiser stories

 Successful fundraisers avoid writing insufficient fundraising stories for their page.
 Insufficient stories may vary from being too short and lacking important details about the beneficiary’s condition or being too lengthy.
 These fundraisers realize the value in their story and write no fewer than 400 words and do not bury the lede by bogging down their story with too many details in the beginning.
 Think about what specific event led you to take action and launch a fundraiser.
 Whether it was a diagnosis, loss of belongings, etc., remember to add that detail to the beginning of your story.
 Read Your Fundraiser Story: A Comprehensive Guide for more tips.

 After you are finished writing your fundraiser story, be sure to thoroughly read through your text.
 Two common mistakes that successful fundraisers steer clear of are spelling and grammar mistakes in their writing.
 An easy way to avoid these mistakes is to initially write your story in a Microsoft Word document or Google Docs page to check word length, spelling, and grammar mistakes.
 You can also ask a friend or family member to read your story for any unnoticed mistakes before you transfer the text over to your fundraiser page.

 4. Absence of fundraiser updates